ygezu/Uber-Ride-Analysis-/README.md

         all_data$Base <- as.factor(all_data$Base)

 # Preparing Aggregated data for plots
-These codes get the aggregate data for the various analysis points to then plot our graphs.
+These are some of the codes used to get the aggregate data for the various analysis points to then plot our graphs.

         # PIVOT TABLE FOR TRIPS BY THE HOUR
         trips_by_hour <- all_data %>%